-Midwives who worked during Covid-19 will get $2500 cheque from Govt, Health Minister announces
+Covid 19 coronavirus: Midwives reimbursed as part of Government's $100 million health package

 This is part of a new almost $100 million Covid-19 support package for health services across the country – details of which were announced today.

-The funding was first unveiled in the Budget, but today's announcement from Health Minister David Clark provides more clarity on how that money will be spent.
+The funding was unveiled in the Budget, but today's announcement by Health Minister David Clark provides more clarity on how that money will be spent.

 It's split up into six different areas:

-• $37m for Covid-19 testing
+• $37m for Covid-19 testing.

-• $18m for 365 critical community pharmacies
+• $18m for 365 critical community pharmacies.

-• $5.48m in funding for midwives
+• $5.48m in funding for midwives.

-• $10m for DHB ventilator and respiratory equipment
+• $10m for DHB ventilator and respiratory equipment.

-• $7.33m to support hospices
+• $7.33m to support hospices.

-• $14.8m to support the National Telehealth Service
+• $14.8m to support the National Telehealth Service.

 Clark said some of the money would be used for people in health services who were called on to go over and above to provide care during the Covid-19 outbreak.